PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 "Pan")`.
-This has the dual advantage of making search faster, but also of avoiding matching on names that are shared by another taxonomic group (which is not an issue with *Pan*, but is an issue with *e.g.* *Io* as mentioned in the introduction).
+This has the dual advantage of making search faster, but also of avoiding matching on names that are shared by another taxonomic group (which is not an issue with *Pan*, but is an issue with *e.g.* *Io* as mentioned in the introduction, or with the common name *Lizard*, which fuzzy-matches on the hemipteran genus *Lisarda* rather than the class *Lepidosauria*).

 Note that the use of a restricted list of names can have significant performance
-consequences: compare, for example, the time taken to return the taxon *Pan* (ID 9596) in the entire database, in all mammals, and in all primates:
+consequences: compare, for example, the time taken to return the taxon *Pan* in the entire database, in all mammals, and in all primates:

 | Names list           | Fuzzy matching | Time (ms) | Allocations | Memory allocated |
 | -------------------- | :------------: | --------- | ----------- | ---------------- |